 3. Test of Significance (Chi-square test)

-The differences between the transition probability matrix and the independent trails probability matrix seem to be considerable (Table 2).
-This difference may themselves be due to random chance, and thus it is desirable to apply tests of significance to the results.
-A chi-square test (ϰ2) is suitable for this purpose to test the dependency between any two facies states, during constructing the facies transitions in sequence.
-A chi-square statistics is given by [21, 20]
+Differences observed between the Transition Probability Matrix (TPM) and the Independent Trials Probability Matrix (ITPM) (Table 2) may appear considerable .
+However, such variations might also result from random chance.
+Therefore, a statistical test is necessary to determine whether the observed differences reflect true dependence among facies or are due to stochastic variation..
+A Chi-square test (ϰ2) is suitable for this purpose to test the dependency between any two facies states, during constructing the facies transitions in sequence.
+A Chi-square statistics is given by [21, 20]

 ϰ2 = ∑I j (fij – fi rrj )2 / fi rij